10-Q 1 form10-q.htm

 MARKETS AND METHODS OF DISTRIBUTION

-The Company has incurred net losses and negative cash flows from operations and has an accumulated deficit of approximately $46,774,000 as of February 29, 2024.
-Management expects to continue to incur significant costs as it advances its clinical trials, product development, and commercial product launch activities.
-As of February 29, 2024, the Company had cash and cash equivalents of approximately $5,319,000 and working capital of approximately $6,855,000.
+The Company has incurred net losses and negative cash flows from operations and has an accumulated deficit of approximately $49.5 million as of August 31, 2024.
+As of August 31, 2024, the Company had cash and cash equivalents of approximately $2,820,000 and working capital of approximately $4,294,000.

-On July 20, 2020, the Company filed with the Securities and Exchange Commission (“SEC”) a Form S-3 shelf registration statement and base prospectus which was declared effective by the SEC on September 30, 2020.
-This shelf registration statement registered the sale of up to $90,000,000 of the Company’s equity securities during the three years ended September 30, 2023.
+On July 21, 2020, the Company filed with the Securities and Exchange Commission (“SEC”) a Form S-3 shelf registration statement and base prospectus which was declared effective by the SEC on September 30, 2020.
+The 2020 Shelf Registration Statement registered common shares that could be issued by the Company in a maximum aggregate amount of up to $90,000,000.

-Under the Company’s outstanding Registration Statement, on March 7, 2023, the Company sold 3,333,333 shares of common stock in a firm commitment public offering at a gross sales price of $2.40 per share, with net total proceeds, after deducting issuance fees and expenses of $700,000, of approximately $7,300,000.
-Since the closing of the March 7, 2023 offering, a previously ATM facility has been withdrawn and is not active.
+On March 7, 2023, the Company sold 3,333,333 shares of common stock in a firm commitment public offering at a gross sales price of $2.40 per share, with net total proceeds, after deducting issuance fees and expenses of $700,000, of approximately $7,300,000.
+As a result of this public offering, the Company terminated the 2021 ATM Offering.

 6